rtslab/EnergyBox/README.md

 git clone git@github.com:rtslab/EnergyBox.git
 cd EnergyBox
 ```
-For Windows platforms use the following command: `gradle EnergyBoxWindows`
+For Windows platforms use the following command: `gradle.bat EnergyBoxWindows`

-For OS X and Linux use the following command: `gradle EnergyBox`
+For OS X and Linux use the following command: `./gradlew EnergyBox`

 Optionally, the IDE *IntelliJ IDEA* comes with good support for gradle projects.